Notargg/Notargg/README.md

 ## About Me

-<p> I am a student pursuing a Bachelor's degree in Computer Science at the Federal University of São Carlos (UFSCar) 🇧🇷, one of the top higher education institutions in Brazil.
-I am in the final year of my program, with an expected graduation date in December 2025.  </p>
+<p> I am a Bachelor's candidate in Computer Science at the Federal University of São Carlos (UFSCar) 🇧🇷, recognized as one of Brazil's premier institutions of higher education.
+Currently in my final year, I anticipate graduating in December 2025.  </p>

-<p> Throughout my degree, I have developed strong skills in programming, data analysis, algorithms, data structures, and artificial intelligence, applying them in both academic and extracurricular projects.
-I have also participated in programming competitions and hackathons, where I had the opportunity to collaborate with other students and professionals and learn new tools and technologies.
-Additionally, I completed a summer exchange program in Cambridge, where I expanded my knowledge of computing and improved my English. </p>
+<p> Throughout my academic journey, I have cultivated robust skills in programming, data analysis, algorithms, data structures, and artificial intelligence, applying these competencies in various academic and extracurricular projects.
+My participation in programming competitions and hackathons has provided me with invaluable opportunities to collaborate with peers and professionals, allowing me to explore new tools and technologies.
+Furthermore, I enhanced my knowledge of computing and refined my English through a summer exchange program in Cambridge.  </p>

-<p>  My goal is to pursue a career in artificial intelligence and data science, contributing to the development of innovative and impactful solutions for society.
-I am passionate about learning new things, solving complex problems, and working in teams.
-I am seeking internship opportunities that will allow me to apply my skills, gain new experiences, and grow professionally. </p>
+<p> I aspire to forge a career in artificial intelligence and data science, dedicated to creating innovative and impactful solutions for society.
+My passion lies in continuous learning, tackling complex challenges, and collaborating within teams.
+I am currently seeking internship opportunities that will enable me to leverage my skills, gain new experiences, and advance my professional growth. </p>

 ## Projects